open-trackers/.github/profile/README.md

 # Welcome to the _Open Trackers Project_!

-The _Open Trackers Project_ is part of the [_OpenAlloc_](https://github.com/openalloc/) family of applications for the Apple Watch, iPhone, and iPad.
+The _Open Trackers Project_ is part of the [_OpenAlloc_](https://github.com/openalloc/) family of applications and re-useable libraries.

 ## Applications